-Student's Name: cudent's Name:ID Number:
+Student's Nar ne:ID Number:

-Degree Sought: Degree Program:
+Degree Sough nt:Degree Program:

-Student's Signatur e: Date:
+Student's Sigr nature:Date:

-Check for Doctoral Advisory Committee, which develops the student's program of study, and monitors program the program.
-Check for Doctoral Dissertation Committee, which is responsible for insuring that the dissertation presented meets high academic standards and constitutes a significant contribution to the knowledge of the study area Check for both Doctoral Advisory and Doctoral Dissertation Committee
+Check x for Doctoral Advisory Committee, which develops the student's program of study, and monitors progress

+- in the program.
+Check for Doctoral Dissertation Committee, which is responsible for insuring that the dissertation presented - meets high academic standards and constitutes a significant contribution to the knowledge of the study area.
+Check for both Doctoral Advisory and Doctoral Dissertation Committee

-(Please no (If adding or remov Committee Members or print full name.
-Example: Jane R. te if ex-officio or off campus membing one member(s), only that signates ommittee chair and department chair er) :ure needed
+Committee Members (Please type or print full name .
+Example: Jane R. Doe) (Please note if ex-officio or off campus member) (If adding or removing one member(s), only that signature needed along with the committee chair and department chair/head)

-Please print full name CHAIR signature required remove
+Please print full name signature required add remov Please print full name signature add remov

-Please print full name signature add remove
+Please print full name add remov

-Please print full name signature add remove
+Please print full name add remov

-Please print full name signature add □ remove
+Please print full name signature add remov

-Please print full name signature □ add □ remove
+Please print full name signature add remov

-Please print full name signature add remove
+Please print full name add remov

+Department Chair/Head

-Department Chair/ Or Program Directo /Head or: Da ite:
+Or Program Director: Date:

-Approved: Da ite:
+Approved:Date:

 Office of the Graduate Dean

+This form is to be submitted to the Graduate School as soon as the committee has been selected.
+Changes to the committee must be done in accordance with Graduate School rules and require the approval of the Graduate School.